 And they don’t have anything to do with sulphuric acid or litmus paper.
 But in a funny sort of way, a face-to-face meeting, even if it’s via video, can be fantastically useful to see if you can relate to and get on with the people concerned.

-It may be blindingly obvious to you that your idea will make a killer campaign, inspire genius posters or transfer amazingly into digital, but you must demonstrate this so that others can appreciate its potential.
+It may be blindingly obvious to you that your idea will make a killer campaign, inspire genius posters or transfer amazingly into digital.
+Still, you must demonstrate this so that others can appreciate its potential.
 Applying an idea as widely as you can, will help it be better appreciated.

 So: show how the T-shirt, report or website might look.
 They don’t have to be perfect, and no, they won’t run tomorrow.
 But they will help people to ‘see’ what you mean.